giuseppe-pagliaro/custom-assets-winforms/README.md

     }
 ```

-So that changing the appearance of a control is as easy as typing somethis like `control.Style = Styles.DARK_MODE`.
+This way, changing the appearance of a control is as easy as typing somethis like `control.Style = Styles.DARK_MODE`.

 (Or `control.Style = Styles.LIGHT_MODE` if you're a maniac!)

 ## Rest Client
 This framework also provides a nicer way to make **http** or **https** requests.
-First of all, you'll need to create your an instance of the `RestClient::Request` class and specify the parameters.
+First of all, you'll need to create an instance of the `RestClient::Request` class.

 ```csharp
 public static class Requests